 What onions to use?

-Several types of onions are used, however the yellow onion is most common.
+Several types of onions are used, however the brown onion is most common.
 The red onion provides deeper flavours, and other types such as the white onion can be used too.

 The key to this soup is in how you cook the onions.
 The technique requires you to cook the onions slowly until they begin to caramelise.
 Usually they won’t brown much in the first 30 minutes, but if after 40 minutes they still haven’t started caramelising, you should turn up the heat slowly to avoid burning.

 - The most important is patience.
 It’ll take a bit of time to caramelise the onions.
 Don’t rush this step or your soup will taste bland.

 - Keep scrapping the brown bits at the bottom of the pan for the best flavours.